ValsCodes/Express-React-Gym-Tracker/README.md

 * **Workout Logging**: Create, read, update, and delete workouts, muscle groups, exercises and workout sets with ease.
 * **RESTful API**: Well-structured endpoints for seamless front-end/back-end communication.
+* **TypeScript**: Entire project written in TypeScript with strict mode for enhanced type safety and maintainability.

 ---